How much does a bathroom remodel cost?

 How a bathroom remodel influences your home’s value

 Not that homeowners get back more than they put into the project.
-Generally, bathroom remodels average a return on investment of about 57 to 60 percent.
+Generally, bathroom remodels average a return on investment of about 55 to 60 percent, according to Angi; the NAR estimates 71 percent.
 Interestingly, the more lavish the remodel, the less you recoup in costs.
-According to Remodeling, a “midrange” bath remodel, or one costing $24,424, upped a home’s sales price by $14,671 (a 60 percent ROI).
-Spend $75,292 on an “upscale” remodel —and some people do—and the rate of return drops to 54.8 percent.
+According to 2023 data from Remodeling, a “midrange” bath remodel, or one costing $24,606, ups a home’s sales price by $16,413 (a 66.7 percent ROI).
+Spend $76,827 on an “upscale” remodel — which includes custom cabinets, heated floors and luxe materials — and the rate of return drops to 36.7 percent.

 How to finance a bathroom remodel